-The series The Devil Is a Part-Timer features katsudon as the first meal the demon lord Maou encounters in his new place called Earth.
-It's also an important meal for Yuri of Yuri!!! on ICE.
+The series The Devil Is a Part-Timer! features katsudon as the first meal the demon lord Maou encounters in his new place called Earth.
+It's also an important meal for Yuri of Yuri!!! on Ice.

 2. Bento Box

 There is no specific recipe for a bento (bento box), and it can be filled with different dishes.
 The most common elements in a bento box are onigiri, egg rolls, maki rolls, meat slices, and fruit pieces.

-Sometimes, female anime characters will prepare bento and give to someone they like, and the receiver's acceptance signifies that they recognize the giver's feelings.
+Sometimes, female anime characters will prepare bento and give it to someone they like, and the receiver's acceptance signifies that they recognize the giver's feelings.